Voice

 Retrieving Voice Server Information

 The first step in connecting to a voice server (and in turn, a guild's voice channel or private channel) is formulating a request that can be sent to the Gateway, which will return information about the voice server we will connect to.
 Because Discord's voice platform is widely distributed, users should never cache or save the results of this call.
-To inform the gateway of our intent to establish voice connectivity, we first send an Update Voice State payload.
+To inform the Gateway of our intent to establish voice connectivity, we first send an Update Voice State payload.

-If our request succeeded, the gateway will respond with two events—a Voice State Update event and a Voice Server Update event—meaning you must properly wait for both events before continuing.
+If our request succeeded, the Gateway will respond with two events—a Voice State Update event and a Voice Server Update event—meaning you must properly wait for both events before continuing.
 The first will contain a new key, session_id, and the second will provide voice server information we can use to establish a new voice connection.

 With this information, we can move on to establishing a voice WebSocket connection.